FluidNumerics/gpu-programming/docs/GPU/Hardware/GPU-Accelerated-Platforms.md

 </table>

 In Figure 1, the CPU is connected to CPU RAM over a memory bus and to the GPU over a PCI Bus.
 The GPU is connected to GPU RAM through its own memory bus.
-Table 2 summarizes estimates of current theoretical peak bandwidth for moving data between the various hardware components in Figure 1.
+Table 2 summarizes "order-of-magnitude" estimates of current theoretical peak bandwidth for moving data between the various hardware components in Figure 1.
 In general, GPUs have the potential to access memory at a higher rate than CPUs because the memory clock frequency on GPUs is higher than the memory clock frequency on CPUs and the memory bus on GPUs is wider.

 The PCIe switch is the least performant component of GPU accelerated systems and is typically the source of much agony when initially porting an application to the GPU.
 In the porting process, there is often a significant amount of data being transferred between the CPU and GPU.
 Although individual kernels may show significant performance gains, overall runtime can stagnate or become much worse.
 Because of this, it is critical to migrate as much of the application as possible to the GPU in order to minimize data transfers between the host and device.